jetpackgone/minimalist-input/README.md

 ### About

 The purpose of this script is to provide a simpler interface for inputting actor names and passwords in RPG Maker VX Ace, as the current interface contains too many characters that are unlikely to be necessary.
+Scripts for RPG Maker VX Ace are in Ruby (RGSS3).

 Feel free to use and modify this script, and please credit me if you do.